 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

-We offer brochures on "Cats Indoors" at our Park and Recreation office and the plea to keep cats indoors was put into our Winter/Spring park guide for 2017/2018.
+New London offer brochures on "Cats Indoors" at the Park and Recreation office and the plea to keep cats indoors was put into the Winter/Spring park guide for 2017/2018.

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).